jack1232/WebGPU-Step-By-Step/README.md

 * Compile and bundle the app with the command: **npm run dev**, **npm run prod**, or **npm run watch**.
 * Run the live-server from VS-Code and then navigate to **http://localhost:5500** or **http://127.0.0.1:5500** to view the app.

+## Code Updates
+Recently, Chrome Canary made some changes to the WebGPU API: it no longer supports old pipeline format anymore.
+We have used the old pipeline format in the code examples in our WebGPU vidoes series (2) to (4).
+Now, I have updated them to the new pipeline by replaceng vertexStage and fragmentStage with vertex and fragment respectively.
+We also remove the colorState and add the target attribute to the fragment section.

 ## License

 The MIT License (MIT).